Sioux City mystery plane incident

 On the night of January 20, 1951, multiple individuals reported an unidentified cigar-shaped straight-winged aircraft over Sioux City, Iowa.
 By January 22, papers nationwide publicized had their reports.
-The incident continues to be discussed in the 21st-century.
+The incident continues to be discussed in the 21st century.

 Incident

 A DC-3 in flight during the daytime, capable of carrying up to 32 passengers.
 Vinther and Bachmeier piloted a DC-3 on the night of January 20.

-Shortly after 8:30 PM, the Sioux City control tower spotted an unidentified red light and estimated its altitude at 8000 feet.
-Captain Larry W. Vinther, piloting a Mid-Continent Airlines DC-3 bound for Omaha, took off and climbed to 4000 feet in an effort to identify the mystery plane.
+Shortly after 8:30 PM, the Sioux City control tower spotted an unidentified red light and estimated its altitude at 8,000 feet.
+Captain Larry W. Vinther, piloting a Mid-Continent Airlines DC-3 bound for Omaha, took off and climbed to 4,000 feet in an effort to identify the mystery plane.
 After seeing the mystery plane blink its lights, Vinter spoke into the radio, asking the pilot of the unidentified plane to again blink his lights; Vinter reported the light blinked a second time.

-Vinther could see the plane had a "fuselage like a B-29" but estimated the it was "as large or half-against as large" as a B-29.
-Vinter reported observing the plane's silhouette against the moonlit sky, he could not make out details but could tell that leading edge of its wing was "absolutely straight".
-Said Vinter: "We've always thought a swept-back wing was necessary but it appears somebody has come up with something new" Co-Pilot Jim Bachmeier corroborated the sighting.
+Vinther could see the plane had a "fuselage like a B-29" but estimated that it was "as large or half-against as large" as a B-29.
+Vinter reported observing the plane's silhouette against the moonlit sky, he could not make out details but could tell that leading edge of its wing was "absolutely straight."
+Said Vinter: "We've always thought a swept-back wing was necessary but it appears somebody has come up with something new."
+Co-Pilot Jim Bachmeier corroborated the sighting.
 The unidentified aircraft reportedly passed under Vinther's plane and continued traveling until it was out of sight.
 At no point did they observe the plane travelling at "super speeds".

 Vinter told press that "Just after I had turned my head to watch him pass, there he was again flying some 200 feet by ours side -- and going in the same direction as we were...
 You can't turn ordinary planes that fast!"